helenetran3/MER-Databases-and-Emotion-Ambiguity/README.md

 **Main Contributions:**

-:white_check_mark: State-of-the-art of databases used in **Multimodal Emotion Recognition** and comprised at least the visual and vocal modalities.
+:white_check_mark: State-of-the-art of databases used in **Multimodal Emotion Recognition** (MER) and comprised at least the visual and vocal modalities.

 :white_check_mark: Focus on the representation of **ambiguity in emotional models** for each database.
 We define emotional ambiguity as the difficulty for humans to identify, express and recognize an emotion with certainty.